 Lincoln University was founded by the Rev. John Miller Dickey, D.D.
 (1806-1878), a Presbyterian minister of Oxford, Pa.
-Its first charter was granted by the State of Pennsylvania under the title of Ashmun Institute in the year 1854.
+Its first charter was granted by the State of Pennsylvania under the title of Ashmum Institute in the year 1854.
 In 1866 the charter was amended and the name changed to Lincoln University.
 It was planned to include in the institution Preparatory and College courses and professional training in Theology, Medicine and Law.
 The Medical and Law schools were begun, but soon discontinued, owing to difficulties of location and endowment.
 In 1893 the preparatory department was closed.
 Thus the College and the Theological Seminary are the two departments of the University.

-The College is approved by the College and University Council of the State of Pennsylvania; the American Medical Society; and since December 1, 1922, by the Association of Colleges and Preparatory Schools of the Middle States and Maryland.
+The College is approved by the College and University Council of the State of Pennsylvania; the American Medical Society; and since December 1, 1922, by the Middle States Association of Colleges and Secondary Schools.